-Holidays and travel with OSA
+Holidays and travel if you have OSA

 If you have OSA and use a CPAP machine, travelling can take a bit more planning.
+On this page we explain some of the things you should consider before booking your holiday.

 Preparing for your trip